 Requisite: SPAN 130, Spanish Placement Test or with permission of Language Coordinator.
 Limited to 15 students.
 Fall semester: Senior Lecturer Maillo.
-Spring semester: Lecturer Aldea-Agudo.2016-17: Offered in Fall 2016
+Spring semester: Lecturer Aldea-Agudo.2016-17: Offered in Fall 2016 and Spring 2017

 This course provides an introduction to the diverse literatures of the Spanish-speaking world over the course of six centuries, from the Middle Ages to the turn of the twentieth century.
 Students will learn the tools and critical vocabulary for advanced work reading the canon of Hispanic literatures from Spain, Latin America, and the Caribbean Basin, identifying aesthetic trends and historical periods such as the Renaissance, the Golden Age, the Romantic era, realism and modernism.
 The syllabus will include a wide variety of authors of different national, political, and artistic persuasions and an array of linguistic styles.
 A medium- to high-level knowledge of the Spanish language and reasonable proficiency in listening, speaking, reading, and writing in Spanish are required.
 This course counts for the major.
 Conducted entirely in Spanish.

 Requisite: SPAN 199 or consent of the instructor.
 Limited to 15 students.
 Fall semester: Professor Brenneis.
-Spring semester: Professor Suárez.2016-17: Offered in Fall 2016
+Spring semester: Professor Suárez.2016-17: Offered in Fall 2016 and Spring 2017